afnog/sse/setup/libvirt-kvm.md

 During installation, say Yes to using a network mirror, and set the HTTP proxy to http://196.200.223.144:3142/.
-For Software Selection, enable only SSH Server and standard system utilities, disable the desktop
+For Software Selection, enable only SSH Server and standard system utilities, disable the desktop.

 Following https://help.ubuntu.com/lts/serverguide/lxc.html, but modified for VLAN bridging: